PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * TBD

-## Using Containerized Infrastructure
+## Using containerized infrastructure

 Container technology has recently gained rapid adoption within the industry and for good reason.
-Containers provide a powerful abstraction and isolation mechanism to that can lead to robust and repeatable production deployments.
+Containers provide a powerful abstraction and isolation mechanism that can lead to robust and repeatable production deployments.

-The container model for software deployment has become synonymous with microservice and distributed systems in general, largely because the architectural model is a natural fit with the underlying container model.
+The container model for software deployment has become synonymous with microservices and distributed systems in general.
+Largely because the architectural model is a natural fit with the underlying container model.
 Whilst a full discussion of the merits of containers is outside the scope of this book some of the key benefits to bear in mind are:

 * Isolation - containers provide a clean isolated environment for our services to run in.
-The container 'brings' the correct environment with it so we can be sure that if it runs on my machine it will run on yours!
+The container 'brings' the correct environment with it so we can be sure that if it runs on my machine it will run on ours!

 * Immutability - Once a container is built it can be treated as an immutable unit of functionality and promoted through test and staging environments to production